-UTC Leeds Students’ First Space Rocket Project Launches
+Students’ First Space Rocket Project Successfully Launched at UTC Leeds

-UTC Leeds students have explored space technology in an innovative rocket-inspired educational event that launched this week, supported by leading scientists.
+UTC Leeds students explored space technology in an innovative rocket-inspired educational event that launched on 27th November, supported by leading scientists.

 Students explored the dark side of the universe and how to launch a rocket into space, and took part in propulsion, space vehicle design and Mars Rover workshops.